Frontify/fondue/packages/components/MIGRATING.md

     -   The `padding` prop can be passed to define the padding used by all the layout components (`Flyout.Header`, `Flyout.Body` and `Flyout.Footer`) inside.
 It has no effect on the `Flyout.Content` or custom components passed as children.

--   The subcomponents `Flyout.Header`, `Flyout.Body`, and `Flyout.Footer` can be used to add defaut styling to the content inside of `Flyout.Content`.
+-   The subcomponents `Flyout.Header`, `Flyout.Body`, and `Flyout.Footer` can be used to add default styling to the content inside of `Flyout.Content`.

     -   The prop `showCloseButton` was added to the `Flyout.Header` to add a close button to the header.